How to Dry Brush Miniatures and Models (Tips, Photos)

 If you’re looking for an example of how to dry brush, continue reading below!

-Quick tips for dry brushing
+Quick tips for how to dry brush miniatures

 • Do not use an expensive brush for dry brush painting.
 Cheap arts and craft brushes work great (here are few examples).